samolego/IceJar/README.md

 ## License

-This mod inherits the license of NoCheatPlus.
+This mod inherits the license of NoCheatPlus & AntiCheatReloaded.